 Like an extremely hot day, direct sunlight can also dry out your paint too quickly—though it happens for a different reason.
 Direct sunlight can break down the binding agents and pigments in the paint you’re using.
 Over time, this can make the paint less durable and even more susceptible to the elements.
 Too much sun exposure can ultimately cause the paint to prematurely deteriorate, resulting in chalking, fading, and even erosion.

 If you’re still unsure about which exterior painting weather conditions to avoid, Bear Mountain Custom Painting’s trained professionals will be able to give you more answers.
-After assessing the situation, we’ll make sure your exterior painting project is a successful endeavor.
+After assessing the situation, we’ll make sure your exterior painting project in Cumming, GA is a successful endeavor.